 The masks and tubing are very uncomfortable.
 You cannot move during sleep without feeling the tug of tubing or the slight movements of the mask.
 For patients with claustrophobia, the masks can feel terrifying because they have the sensation of being in an enclosed space.

 CPAP noise and air leakage from under the mask are other uncomfortable side effects of using a CPAP machine.
 Some patients find that the CPAP noise and leaking air disrupt the peaceful environment they need in order to sleep soundly.

 Customized Sleep Apnea Treatment

 CPAP therapy is one-size-fits-all, but sleep apnea appliances are made for your unique mouth and lifestyle.
-You can enjoy a comfortable and convenient dental appliance for sleep apnea when you come to St. Mary’s Center for Dental Sleep Medicine at St Mary’s Dental for treatment.
+You can enjoy a comfortable and convenient dental appliance for sleep apnea when you come to St. Mary’s Center for Dental Sleep Medicine to visit one of our sleep apnea dentists.

 Because we work with qualified sleep physicians, your treatment may even be covered by your medical insurance!

 Here at St. Mary’s Dental, we work closely with sleep physicians to provide both diagnosis and treatment for sleep apnea.
 Due to this unique partnership, medical insurance often covers some or all of the sleep apnea treatments we provide.

 You can have peace of mind along with safer, more restful sleep when you come to St. Mary’s Center for Dental Sleep Medicine at St. Mary’s Dental for sleep apnea treatment.